 controller instance has access to.

-This overview covers behavior in Kubernetes Ingress Controller version 0.10.0 onward.
+This overview covers behavior in Kong Ingress Controller version 0.10.0 onward.

 Earlier versions had a special case for the default class and a bug affecting

 kong class, the controller would always process